Description of Volunteer Positions

 Assistant Starter

-The assistant starter call the competitors to the start in their start order and assists in getting the racers lined up and into the start area.
+The assistant starter calls the competitors to the start in their start order and assists in getting the racers lined up and into the start area.
+They should double-check that all racers have proper helmets.

 Hand Timekeepers

-These individuals, two at the start and two at the finish, use a stopwatch and clipboard to hand record all the starts/finishes for use in case of an electrical timing malfunction.
+These individuals use a stopwatch and clipboard to hand record all the starts/finishes for use in case of an electrical timing malfunction.
 Please note that you will need to be able to press a small button on the timer - so it is recommended that you have tight fitting gloves to ensure easy access to the timing button.

 Assistant Timers

-These individuals (preferably two) are necessary to assist the Chief of Timing in handling the electronic equipment in the finish shack.
+These individuals are necessary to assist the Chief of Timing in handling the electronic equipment in the finish shack.
+Preference will be given to individuals interested in the Chief of Timing role for future races.
+Previous experience with race timing is beneficial.

 Public Address Operator